ditlef9/media-stream-wpf-dotnet/README.md

 # 📸 MediaStream – Dynamic Slideshow for Images & Videos

 MediaStream is a real-time media player that automatically plays images and videos from a folder.
-Perfect for **photo booths, event displays, and digital signage**, it seamlessly updates when new media is added—no need to restart the slideshow! 🎥✨
+Perfect for **photo booths, event displays, and digital signage**, it seamlessly updates when new media is added—no need to restart the slideshow! 🎥✨ It is programmed in C# WPF .net by S. Ditlefsen.

+How it works:
+1. Select folder where your pictures and videoes are located
+2. Select "Start Slideshow".

 ## 🚀 Features
 - ✅ **Auto-Updating Slideshow** – Instantly plays new images & videos when added.